megahertz/humile/docs/config.md

     disabled: false,
     numberOfLines: 3,
   },

+  // Set to true to show pending spec details
+  showPending: false,
 }
 ```

-Here are default options which used to pretty print failed expectation by
+Here are a lot of options which configure appearance of reporters.
-reporter.

 ## Misc options